RoganDawes/LOGITacker/README.md

 - remove the dongle from host
 - reinsert dongle to host

-The proper file to flash with the Programmer app is `build/logitacker_aprdongle.uf2`.
+The proper file to flash with the Programmer app is `build/logitacker_aprdongle.hex`.

+You will need to create a firmware file (uf2) to copy to the removable drive 'NRF52BOOT' with uf2conv.py. uf2conv.py is available here: https://github.com/microsoft/uf2/blob/master/utils/uf2conv.py

+to convert the file hex to uf2 format

+$ uf2conv.py firmware.hex -c -f 0xADA52840 -o logitacker_aprdongle.uf2

 After flashing the firmware, the dongle provides 4 new interfaces (USB serial, USB mouse, USB keyboard and USB HID raw).
 The serial interface could be accessed using `PuTTY` or `screen` on Linux.